Admission

 Admission to University of Wisconsin- Eau Claire - Barron County

-As a campus of access, students may be admitted to UW-Eau Claire - Barron County as a first-year, transfer, re-entry, high school special, or international student based on the published criteria.
+As a campus of access, students may be admitted to UW-Eau Claire - Barron County as a first-year, transfer, re-entry, high school special, non-degree, or international student based on the published criteria.
 However, exceptions can be made to these requirements.

 Admission of Veterans